September 18th, 2024

 Counseling with the Case Management Team

-The case management team (School Counselor and LMSW) will, as mandated by the funder, the New York State Education Department (NYSED), create and update Personal Learning Plans (PLP) for each student enrolled in the program.
+The Case Management team (School Counselors, Program Assistant, Schools’ Liaisons and LMSW) will, as mandated by the funder, the New York State Education Department (NYSED), create and update Personal Learning Plans (PLP) for each student enrolled in the program.
 The team will create PLPs based, in part, on the college and career survey JHS and HS students will complete upon enrollment in the program.
 The assessment is mandated, so adequate interventions are set as goals to achieve during the program year therefore, progressive participation is expected.
+Schools counselors from partner schools will be required to submit academic records of all the students enrolled from their school.
+Parents will also be required to submit mid-year and end of the year academic records for their student enrolled, who does not attend a partner school.
 Students complete the survey-type assessment online upon receiving a link via email.
 Individual and group counseling sessions to address all socio-emotional needs of students will be conducted as needed.
 Grade transition, graduation auditing, preparation of college and FAFSA applications, and high school senior exit interviews are also scheduled and required.

 Code of Conduct